jmedel1/My-First-Project/README.md

 - Photo of French bulldog puppy sleeps on blanket by user12914223 on [Freepik](https://www.freepik.com/)

 Thank you to these individuals for their contributions to our platform.

+## Contributing

+We welcome contributions from the community!
+If you have any ideas for new features or improvements, please create a pull request.
+You can also report any bugs or issues by creating a GitHub issue.